xNaCly/fleck/README.md

 - [ ] inline html (probably never supported)

 ### Macros:

-> WARNING
-> ALL OF THE FOLLOWING ARE CURRENTLY NOT IMPLEMENTED

 Extensions / macros for Markdown implemented with fleck support the following syntax and features: